maryamkhaled01/Data-Structures/README.md

 # Data-Structures
-1. Red Black Trees: Application is Implementing an English Dictionary
+1. Red Black Trees: The application is Implementing an English Dictionary